 Methylmercury is assessed using the Hazard Index approach, but Nebraska also limits the level of mercury in fish tissue to 0.215 milligrams (mg) methylmercury per kilogram (kg) of fish tissue.
 Therefore, for methylmercury, advisories are issued if the concentration in fish tissue equals or exceeds 0.215 mg/kg or if the Hazard Index exceeds 1.0.
 Exposure to high levels of mercury have been shown to adversely affect the developing nervous system, so women of child-bearing age, pregnant women, and children less than 15 years of age are the most sensitive to the effects of mercury.

-NDEQ’s, Findings of the 2010 Regional Ambient Fish Tissue Program in Nebraska, provides more detail on the sampling and analysis of fish tissue in Nebraska.
-Samples collected in 2011 are still being analyzed by the U.S. EPA.
-A list of all waterbodies with advisories can be found at the website along with a map showing their locations.
+NDEQ’s 2016 Data Assessment Report provides more detail on the sampling and analysis of fish tissue in Nebraska.
+A list of all waterbodies with advisories can be found at the link along with a map showing their locations.

 Information on U.S. EPA Fish Advisories